-With a queue around the block at dinnertime, you’ll have to go early if you want to dine in for the best pizza in town.
+With a queue around the block at dinnertime, you’ll have to go early to Altrove Pizza if you want to dine in for the best pizza in town.
 Tip: If the queue is huge, go just around the corner to it’s sister location ‘Altrove Express’ and get takeaway (they have a few seats to dine in as well, if you get lucky).
-Altrove Pizza Info

-Recommended for their pizza and drinks, this place has an epic atmosphere for just hanging around too.
+Mezzanine is highly recommended for their pizza and drinks, this place has an epic atmosphere for just hanging around too.
 Be sure to get there early, because it gets packed quickly!
-Mezzanine FB Page

-Awesome for ice cream, Nutella crepes and Bailey’s with coffee.
+Gusto is awesome for ice cream, Nutella crepes and Bailey’s with coffee.
 YUM!
 After a night of drinking, this is great place to stop on the way home.
-Gusto FB Page

 Sava Beach Bar